Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 In this blog, I would like to highlight two key aspects to consider when deciding which measurement protocol or device to use for heart rate variability (HRV) measurement.

-For example, night measurements happen earlier, and therefore tend to be more tightly coupled with our behavior the previous night.
-On the other hand, morning measurements are more tightly coupled to our readiness for the day, as they happen after the restorative effect of sleep, and farther away from the previous day’s stressors.
+On the other hand, morning measurements are more tightly coupled to our ability to assimilate additional stress for the day, as they happen after the restorative effect of sleep, and farther away from the previous day’s stressors.
 Similarly, measurements taken while sitting or standing are often recommended for morning HRV measurement as they capture stressors not visible in night data (such as overtraining, see here), but these measurements are of course unfeasible when measuring in the night.
+Thus, for daily guidance and training adjustments, morning measurements are more useful than night data collected with wearables.

 Let’s get to it then.